 use on our planet grows more ominous.
 As our culture and society have become more educated about the effect of fossil fuels on our environment, we have seen a continuous increase in Geothermal Heat Pump sales.
 According to a report by Pike Research,

-Geothermal Heat Pumps give homeowners and companies the ability to reduce their carbon footprint while taking advantage of the most energy efficient heating and cooling system on the market.
-What makes a Geothermal Heat Pump so efficient is their use
+Geothermal Heat Pumps give homeowners and companies the ability to reduce their carbon footprint while taking advantage of the most energy-efficient heating and cooling system on the market.
+What makes a Geothermal Heat Pump so efficient is its use

 of the earth’s geothermal energy.
 The earth actually acts like a solar collector and stores heat deep in the ground.
 This stored heat, which remains a constant 55 degrees, can then be harnessed and used to heat and cool homes and buildings of all

 shapes and sizes.
 A homeowner using a Geothermal Heat Pump can expect efficiencies that are 400 – 500% higher than those of the most efficient traditional heating and cooling system.
 As a result, these homeowners will experience long-term savings

 with the added benefit of hot water.

 Geothermal Heat Pumps are one of the cleanest, safest ways to heat and cool a structure.
 They operate on 100 percent electricity.
 This means that no carbon monoxide, carbon dioxide, or other greenhouse gases will be emitted.
 Greenhouse gas emissions associated

 with the use of geothermal heat pumps are 55 to 60 percent lower than those from a standard air-source heat pump.

 Geothermal heat pumps account for more than half of the direct use of geothermal worldwide, followed by bathing and swimming.
 While the cost and lack of consumer awareness remain a primary obstacle to increased implementation; tax incentives and policies